-Unexpected events can take a lasting toll on your financial security.
+Directions: Explain to students that unexpected events can take a lasting toll on your financial security.
 While you can't predict what experiences you will encounter in life, there are steps you can take to prepare for the unexpected by having insurance.
+Instruct students to review the resource listed below before answering questions.

-Directions: Before answering the questions, review the information at the resource listed below.
 Resource: Planning for the Unexpected. practicalmoneyskills.com/ff92